What Is Burial?

 Can You Have a Burial Without a Funeral?

 Yes, it’s possible to have a burial without a funeral.
-This is often referred to as a direct burial, where the body is interred shortly after death without any formal ceremony.
+This is often referred to as a direct burial, where your loved one is interred shortly after death without any formal ceremony.
 Direct burials are typically chosen for simplicity, affordability, or personal preference.
 Families may later choose to hold a memorial service or celebration of life that does not involve the body’s presence.